 For the Tevie Miller Heritage School Program, students must be:

-- in Grades 1 to 9 with at least low average intellectual ability
+in Kindergarten to Grade 6 with at least low average intellectual ability

 Students who exhibit a pattern of erratic or inconsistent attendance, or aggressive behaviour are not eligible.